-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEAR ENDED AUGUST 31, 2017
+HAWKINS INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED AUGUST 31, 2017

-Budget
+A. Budget

-The official budget was prepared for adoption for the General Fund, National School Breakfast and Lunch Program, and Debt Service Fund.
+The official budget was prepared for adoption for all Government Fund Types.
 The budget was prepared in accordance with accounting practices generally accepted in the United States of America.
-The following procedures are followed in establishing the budgetary data.:
+The following procedures are followed in establishing the budgetary data reflected in the basic financial statements:

-- a.
-Prior to August 21 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year.
-The operating budget includes proposed expenditures and the means of financing them. - b.
-A meeting of the Board is then called for the purpose of adopting the proposed budget after ten days' public notice of the meeting has been given. - Prior to the beginning of the fiscal year, the budget is legally enacted through passage of a resolution by the Board.
+- 1. Prior to August 20 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year beginning September 1.
+The operating budget includes proposed expenditures and the means of financing them. - 2.
+A meeting of the Board is then called for the purpose of adopting the proposed budget after ten days' public notice of the meeting has been given. - 3.
+Prior to September 1, the budget is legally enacted through passage of a resolution by the Board.